TimothyADavis/KinMSpy/README.md

 ### Documentation

-To run the test suite, which demonstrates some of the functionality of this code, please install the software as above.
-Once this is done then run the following from within an ipython terminal:

 A simple iPython notebook tutorial on the basics of KinMS can be found here: [KinMS simple tutorial](https://github.com/TimothyADavis/KinMSpy/blob/master/kinms/docs/KinMS_example_notebook.ipynb)

 A further suite of examples can be found in examples/KinMS_testsuite.py, which can be modified and updated for most use cases.
 To run these tests you can run the following commands from within python: